-OVERVIEW: This funder supports nonprofits throughout Rhode Island in the areas of healthcare, education, social services, youth services, libraries, the arts, historic preservation, conservation and parks, and animal welfare.
-Unsolicited applications are accepted annually.
+OVERVIEW: The Champlin Foundation supports nonprofits throughout Rhode Island in healthcare, education, social services, youth services, libraries, the arts, historic preservation, conservation and parks, and animal welfare.

 FUNDING AREAS: Healthcare, education, social services, youth services, libraries, the arts, historic preservation, conservation and parks, animal welfare

-IP TAKE: Here’s your go-to funder for building construction and equipment purchases in Rhode Island.
+IP TAKE: This funder prioritizes funding building construction and equipment purchases in Rhode Island.
 Nearly every type of local nonprofit can be considered for these grants.